Yannnyan/Network_EndProject/README.md

 # Preview
 In this project we built a client server model to represent a chat, in which users can communicate and send files.
-The main purpose of this project is to more experienced with using tcp sockets, and building reliable data transfer protocols with congestion control to send files with.
+The main purpose of this project is to experience and build reliable data transfer protocols with congestion control to send files with.

 # Our Idea